 - Adwave confirms $15-30 CPM for typical small business campaigns

 Compared to Hulu at $30-35 CPM or Netflix at $37+, Tubi delivers roughly twice the impressions per dollar.
-The tradeoff is content environment — library movies and TV versus next-day network programming.
+The tradeoff is content environment, library movies and TV versus next-day network programming.
+For a full pricing breakdown across platforms, see CTV advertising costs for law firms.

 How Tubi Advertising Works